jarredhiggs/IdleHands/Doc/Schemas.md

 **Conversation**: the set of associated interactions initiated from a single request.

-**The Client**: the Idle Hands instance
+**The Client**: the Idle Hands instance.
+Because it's easier to refer to it as such in technical documentation.

+**Action**: a Python function that the LLM can invoke via a response.

 ---

 ### "Conversation" Flow

 Idle Hands interfaces with the configured API by simulating conversational prompts and processing the LLM's response.
-The client
+Every interaction is initiated by the client, never by the LLM.
+Depending on the LLM's response, the client may initiate subsequent interactions to produce multi-interaction conversations.

+Conversations typically end with either a `Basic` response or an `Perform Action` response, but this is not strictly required.

 ---